 3. Casaroro Falls (Valencia)

 Casaroro Falls is a beautiful cascade that is situated at the foot of Mount Talinis.
 However, getting to this beauty is not an easy task.
 You have to take a multi-cab from Dumaguete to Valencia, and then hire a habal-habal to the drop off point in Casaroro.
-From the drop off point, you will need to brave the 300+ steps steep staircase and the 20- to 30-minute trek that includes climbing boulders and multiple river crossings.
+From the drop off point, you will need to brave the 300 plus-step staircase and the 20- to 30-minute trek that includes climbing boulders and multiple river crossings.

-Make sure that you wear comfortable clothing and footwear, and don’t forget to bring enough hydration.
+Make sure that you wear comfortable clothing and footwear, and don’t forget to bring enough water for hydration.

 4. Pulang bato Falls (Valencia)